tomtom-international/nav-playground/CONTRIBUTING.md

         $ git checkout -b name-of-your-bugfix-or-feature

   Now you can make your changes locally.

 5. When you're done making changes, check that your changes pass pylint and the tests, including testing other Python versions with tox:

         $ tox

   To get tox, just pip install it into your virtualenv.

-6. Commit your changes and push your branch to GitHub:
+6. Commit your changes and push your branch to Github:

         $ git add .
         $ git commit -m "Your detailed description of your changes."
         $ git push origin name-of-your-bugfix-or-feature

-7. Submit a pull request through the GitHub website.
+7. Submit a pull request through the Github website.

 ## Pull Request Guidelines